usgs/landslides-metadata/README.md

     import xml.etree.ElementTree as ET
     import os

+Any packages that need to be installed can be installed via the 'pip install' or 'conda install' commands.

 ## Usage Example

-Running this code requires a CSV file specified exactly so in order to be read into the code exactly as needed.
-This file is organized based off of three rows of the titles.
+Running this code requires a CSV file filled with the background metadata.
+This file has three rows of the titles which are required to run this script.
 Row 1 has the main metadata classifications, Row 2 has the metadata item names, and Row 3 has a general description for the user.
 All empty spaces create an item in the XML tree that reads 'TBD'.
 The CSV file should have the following categories:

 |Row 1 Name|Row 2 Name|Row 3 Name|Description|
 |---|---|---|---|